uveic/learning-rust/README.md

 `cargo doc --open`: build documentation provided by all of your dependencies locally and open it in your browser.

+`cargo clippy`: collection of lints to analyze your code so you can catch common mistakes and improve your Rust code.

 `cargo test`: run tests.
 * `cargo test -- --help`: show help.
 * `cargo test -- --test-threads=1`: control over the number of threads used.